 This system allows for charging more for large page sizes or expensive printers, or offering discounts for using grayscale or duplex printing.

 A currency based system can easily be extended when new printers are introduced.
-If a new printer costs slightly less per page than an existing printer, no problem - change slightly less for using it.
+If a new printer costs slightly less per page than an existing printer, no problem - charge slightly less for using it.
 If the price of color toner goes up, increase the price of color printing.

 We are used to dealing with currency and performing transactions in our everyday lives.
 The concept of comparing items and their relative costs is familiar to us, so is easy to understand.

-But I really, really want a page based system
+But I really, really want a page based system!

 There may be some situations where a page based system is still desired.
 For example, if a printing environment is really simple, it might be enough to track by pages alone.